7 Must-Try Hong Kong Desserts (And Exactly Where To Find Them)

 #7 Milk Or Tofu Pudding

-These are some of the most classic Hong Kong desserts.
+These are some of the most classic of all dessert in Hong Kong.
 Steamed milk pudding was invented in the Qing Dynasty and is similar to other puddings like crème caramel.
 Made with egg white, sugar and milk and served cold or hot, it’s often paired with other ingredients like red bean or ginger.

 Tofu pudding uses a soft variety of tofu, and is traditionally accompanied by sweet ginger syrup.
 These days, red bean, coconut milk or any range of sweet somethings are added to the pudding.